AshleyF/ozobot/readme.md

 ### Instructions

 It appears to be a stack machine with operands sent before operations.
-For example, the instruction to "set LED color" is `B8` and takes three arguments for red, green and blue values. `FF 00 00 B8` sets the LED to red.
+For example, the instruction to "set LED color" is `B8` and takes three arguments for red, green and blue values. `7F 00 00 B8` sets the LED to red.
 The "wait N x 10ms" instruction is `9B` and takes a single argument (the number of centiseconds). `64 9B` waits for one second (`64` hex = 100 dec).
 These can be composed:

-    FF 00 00 B8   64 9B   00 FF 00 B8   64 9B   00 00 FF B8   64 9B
+    7F 00 00 B8   64 9B   00 7F 00 B8   64 9B   00 00 7F B8   64 9B

 This program fragment blinks red, then green, then blue, with one-second pauses.